Vizzuality/GFWAPI/README.md

 This file config logger of the application

 ## test
 This folder contains the tests of the microservice.
+2 folders
+### unit
+  This folder contains the unit tests.
 It contains a subfolder by each module of the microservice (serializer, services, models, etc)
+### e2e
+     This folder contains the e2e tests.